-Low Mid High Discussion Quality The student and his/her partner discussed the image but it is not clear the partner adequately understood the purpose of the exercise.
-S/he was confused by the concept and what the image had to do with it.
+Low Mid High Discussion Quality The student and his/her partner discussed the images but it is not clear the partner adequately understood the purpose of the exercise.
+S/he was confused by the concept and what the images had to do with it.
 As a result little meaning was communicated.
-The student partner had a discussion about the image and associated concept/term, but it seems to have been a bit forced or insincere.
+The student partner had a discussion about the images and associated concept/term, but it seems to have been a bit forced or insincere.
 The partner understood the exercise but it doesn't seem they took it very seriously.
-It is clear that the student and her discussion partner had a rich and authentic discussion about the image and associated concept/term.
+It is clear that the student and her discussion partner had a rich and authentic discussion about the images and associated concept/term.
 The partner clearly understood and was engaged in the exercise.

 Insights gained There is no evidence that the resultant discussion led to insights for the partner or student.
 If addressed, insights are not well described.
-There is no evidence there was a back- and-forth discussion after defining the concept and viewing and describing the image.
+There is no evidence there was a backand-forth discussion after defining the concept and viewing and describing the images.
 The discussion that resulted led to some insights for the partner, but not for the student.
 These insights are described moderately well.
 There is little evidence there was a back-and-forth discussion, where both student and partner asked questions.
 Rich discussion resulted in meaningful insights for the partner, and perhaps for the student as well.
 At least two or three of these insights are well described.
-It is evident that insights resulted from a back- and-forth discussion, where both student and partner asked questions. -------------------- -- -- --
+It is evident that insights resulted from a backand-forth discussion, where both student and partner asked questions.
+Change Articulated There is no evidence for change in the position paper.
+Student describes evidence from the initial quick write and the presentation to make claims for change.
+Student describes evidence from the initial quick write, special education panel, discussions in class, presentation, mini drama and occurrences in practicum to make claims for change.